eslint/rfcs/designs/2019-recoverable-error-handling/README.md

     }
     ```

-- Directive comments such as `/*eslint-disable*/` cannot hide the messages of [Recoverable Errors].
+- Directive comments such as `/*eslint-disable*/` cannot hide the messages of recoverable errors.
+- ESLint doesn't run any rules if a recoverable error existed.

+Practically, this is the support for multiple syntax errors.

+#### `verifyOnRecoverableParsingErrors` option

+`verifyOnRecoverableParsingErrors` option is the following three:

+- `--verify-on-recoverable-parsing-errors` CLI option
+- `verifyOnRecoverableParsingErrors` in `CLIEngine` constructor option (`boolean`, default is `false`)
+- `verifyOnRecoverableParsingErrors` in `Linter#verify()` option (`boolean`, default is `false`)

+<table><tr><td>
+<p>And <a href="https://github.com/eslint/rfcs/pull/22">#22</a> <code>coreOptions.verifyOnRecoverableParsingErrors</code> in config files if both RFCs accepted.
+</td></tr></table>

+If the `verifyOnRecoverableParsingErrors` option was given, ESLint runs configured rules even if the parser returned recoverable errors.
+In that case, ESLint additionally controls lint messages to avoid confusion.

-- If the parser returned any [Recoverable Errors], the `Linter` disables autofix as making [`disableFixes` option](https://github.com/eslint/rfcs/tree/master/designs/2018-processors-improvements#changes-to-cliengine-and-linter) `true` internally because it's considered not safe.
+If the parser returned any recoverable errors:

+- the `Linter` disables autofix by making [`disableFixes` option](https://eslint.org/docs/6.0.0/developer-guide/nodejs-api#linterverify) `true` internally as autofix is considered not safe.
-- If the parser returned any [Recoverable Errors], the `Linter` catches exceptions which were thrown from rules and reports the exceptions as regular messages rather than crash in order to provide linting messages as best effort basis.
+- the `Linter` catches exceptions which were thrown from rules and reports the exceptions as regular messages rather than crash in order to provide linting messages as best effort basis.
 For example,

     ```jsonc
     {
         "fatal": true,
         "ruleId": "a-rule",
         "severity": 2,
-        "message": "'a-rule' failed to lint the code because of syntax error(s).", "line": 1,
+        "message": "'a-rule' failed to lint the code because of parsing error(s).", "line": 1,
         "column": 1,
         "endLine": 1,